ZeroSync/ZeroSync/docs/roadmap.md

 After this milestone we can sync a pruned full node by downloading only the current UTXO set.
 Running a zerosync'd full node requires no modification of the code of Bitcoin Core.
 We just copy the UTXO set into Core's chainstate directory after verifying it.

+## Milestone 4: *Hardening*
-Still, for the proof to become production ready we will will have to test, review, and harden the code a lot more.
+For the proof to become production ready we will will have to test, review, and harden the code a lot.

+- Gather community feedback
+- Perform code reviews
+- More testing.
+Also add fuzzing
+- Bug Bounty program

 ## Long-term Vision: *"zerosync and scan the chain efficiently"*